microsoft/onnxruntime/docs/tutorials/tutorials/OpenVINO_EP_samples/tiny_yolo_v2_object_detection_python.md

-# This is a python sample application for demoing ONNXRuntime OpenVINO Execution Provider usage:
+---
+nav_exclude: true
+---

+# Object detection with tinyYOLOv2 in Python using OpenVINO Execution Provider:
+{: .no_toc }

 1. The Object detection sample again uses a tinyYOLOv2 Deep Learning ONNX Model from the ONNX Model Zoo.